-PROJECT ACTUAL 2019/2020 Respond to enquiries, process permits and consents, and undertake inspectorial responsibilities under the Health Act, Building Act, Sale and Supply of Alcohol Act, Food Act, Gambling Act, Dog Control Act, Land Transport Act, Maritime Transport Act, the Hazardous Substances and New Organisms Act, and associated regulations and Council bylaws.
 Inspectorial responsibilities under the Health, Building, and Sale and Supply of Alcohol Acts and Council bylaws continue to be carried out by professionally-trained and qualified staff and contractors (see Appendix 1 for details).

 We processed 99.4% of 1,204 building consents within the statutory processing time limit (compared to 1,298, at 95%, in 2018/2019).
 Our average processing time was 9.4 days (12 days in 2018/2019).
-We issued consents for 488 new dwellings (compared with 368 in 2018/2019).
+We issued consents for 488 new dwellings.
 In addition, 185 Schedule 1(2) exemptions from requiring a building consent were approved (compare this with 127 in 2018/2019).

 Public Health licensing has been busy despite the Covid-19 lockdown.
 Overall customer satisfaction levels were 92% being satisfied or more than satisfied with Council service.
 The Gambling Venues Policy was updated by Council 28 November 2019.

 Freedom camping control continued but saw a 30% fall in complaints and fines issued.
-In April 2020, Council adopted the Responsible Camping Strategy to provide direction on how freedom camping is managed across Tasman District Carry out navigation and safety functions including implementation of the Joint Oil Spill Contingency Plan (with Nelson City Council).
+In April 2020, Council adopted the Responsible Camping Strategy to provide direction on how freedom camping is managed across Tasman District

+PLANNED ACTUAL 2019/2020 Carry out navigation and safety functions including implementation of the Joint Oil Spill Contingency Plan (with Nelson City Council).
 The Harbourmasters moved into a new shed in Port Motueka.
 Much work was done with recreational boat users and marine farmers.
 The Oil Spill response capability was maintained at 100% and exercised twice.
 Carry out animal control responsibilities.
 Dog and stock control were effective throughout the year.
-Dog numbers in the District were 11,483 registered as at April 2020, compared with approximately 11,600 in 2018/2019.
+Dog numbers in the District were 11,483 registered as at April 2020.
 All known dogs were accounted for before 30 June and the customer satisfaction survey indicates that the public are very supportive of our service at 96%.
 Carry out civil defence and emergency management responsibilities.
 The CDEM team assisted with the Covid-19 outbreak.
 An on-call Incident Management Team (IMT) is regularly exercised and available.
 Carry out parking control responsibilities under Council's Parking Bylaw.
 Parking control continued at a high rate with several new patrol areas being added under the Traffic Control Bylaw.
 New handheld meters have been provided to wardens to make the process of issuing and uploading tickets easier and faster.
-Parking wardens issued 4,385 tickets over the full year period, compared with 5,810 in 2018/2019.
+Parking wardens issued 4,385 tickets over the full year period.

-ENVIRONMENT AND PLANNING - PUBLIC HEALTH AND SAFETY
+FUNDING IMPACT STATEMENT - PUBLIC HEALTH AND SAFETY